Should You Purchase a Meal Plan in Fiji?

 When Not to Choose a Meal Plan in Fiji

-If a meal plan is not compulsory or if you are staying on an island where you have other dining options available to you, you might want to reconsider buying a resort meal plan in order to save your budget (and your stomach).
+If a meal plan is not compulsory or if you are staying on an island where you have other dining options available to you, you might want to reconsider buying a resort meal plan to save your budget (and your stomach).

 For resorts that offer both a la carte dining and meal plans, we recommend paying for meals as you go with these resorts, for three main reasons: